 Well, Sam, thank you for that call, that was kind of an interesting call there.
 Well, we’ll go on to the next question.
 Are you making a film about your campaign?

-"I am not making a film, I am documenting it.
-Of course I am documenting the whole thing, I'm not sure if it's going to be a home movie or what.
-But I certainly have compiled a lot of great footage and it sort of proves my point."
+“I am not making a film.
+I was documenting it.
+Of course I am documenting the whole thing, I’m not sure if it’s going to be a home movie or what.
+But I certainly have compiled a lot of great footage and it sort of proves my point.”

 I also wanted to ask you about some controversy.
-Recently you sent a tweet out that some people interpreted as a slam on transgendered individuals.
-Can you clarify things, what are your positions on the rights of people who are transgendered?
+Recently you sent a tweet out that some people interpreted as a slam on transgender individuals.
+Can you clarify things, what are your positions on the rights of people who are transgender?

-"Well, I wrote about it on RoseanneWorld.com, I can't say it in two sentences but I laid out 40 years of activism and what it means to me and also what it's like to be misunderstood, and purposely misunderstood.
-So everybody go read it if you're interested at all.
+“Well, I wrote about it on RoseanneWorld.com, I can’t say it in two sentences.
+But I laid out 40 years of activism and what it means to me and also what it’s like to be misunderstood, and purposely misunderstood.
+So everybody go read it if you’re interested at all.
 RoseanneWorld.com explains the whole thing.
-Basically I retweeted something and people think that, I guess they think that retweeting something means that you endorse it or believe it or whatever but I've always been trying to encourage conversation because I am an American.
-I'm not someone who wants to see conversation ended with name calling.
-I think it's a good conversation, I continue to want to have it.
-I don't know if it's possible to do so without attacking your opponents character also, so I've kind of put a hold on it for a while."
+Basically I retweeted something and people think that, I guess they think that retweeting something means that you endorse it or believe it or whatever.
+But I’ve always been trying to encourage conversation because I am an American.
+I’m not someone who wants to see conversation ended with name calling.
+I think it’s a good conversation, I continue to want to have it.
+I don’t know if it’s possible to do so without attacking your opponent’s character, though.
+So I’ve kind of put a hold on it for a while.”

 All right, let’s try to go to the phone now, Marcella in Tampa.
 Hi Marcella.

-"I have and I haven't even gone, begun to go into the rights of our women troops and what's happening to them.
-This one guy called in to question my patriotism which of course desparates and scoundrels have to do but our female troops, combat troops are really really suffering and that was another reason why I wanted to run for President to bring that fact of it to bring that whole machine that clamors for war and clamors to sell weapons to neighbors who might be in a squabble and then to accelerate to the point of nuclear annihilation.
+“I have and I haven’t even begun to go into the rights of our women troops and what’s happening to them.
+This one guy called into question my patriotism, which of course desperates and scoundrels have to do.
+But our female troops, combat troops are really, really suffering and that was another reason why I wanted to run for President to bring that fact of it.
+This whole machine that clamors for war and clamors to sell weapons to neighbors who might be in a squabble and then to accelerate it to the point of nuclear annihilation.
 They need to be questioned and stopped.
-A lot of people say I'm crazy but I'm not that crazy."
+A lot of people say I’m crazy.
+I may be, but I’m not that crazy.”